mxiuwang/git-practice/Scenario_2/Instructions.md

 1. Create a feature branch on your local machine called `Scenario2`.
 1. Go onto Github, open `master-student-name` branch in origin, go to `Scenario_2`, and create a new file called `NewFile.txt`.
 What is in this file is not important.
 This simulates changes made by another engineer.
 1. On your local machine, add a new line to FileToModify.txt.
 These are your changes.
-1. Rebase your changes on top of the new changes in the remote master-your-name
+1. Rebase your changes on top of the new changes pulled from the remote `master-your-name`
 1. Push changes to `my-fork`, and open a Pull Request (PR) to merge your changes with origin.

 # End Result